Judy Fakes, Head Teacher of Arboriculture, Ryde College of TAFE, NSW

 Inadequate depth of topsoil:

-Equally astounding are the instances where trees in containers of 45-300 litres are ordered for a site and the hole is dug into underlying rock in order to accommodate the trees!
-A basic step in site analysis is surely to establish the depth of available topsoil and then to modify the design or the specifications accordingly.
+Equally astounding are the instances where trees in containers of 45-300 litres are ordered for a site and the hole is dug into the underlying rock in order to accommodate the trees!
+A basic step in site analysis is surely to establish the depth of available topsoil and then modify the design or the specifications accordingly.